-6. The granting of a Show Gundog Working Certificate shall be at the discretion of the Judges at the meeting and all Judges must sign the Certificate.
+6. The granting of a Show Gundog Working Certificate shall be at the discretion of the judges at the meeting and all judges must sign the certificate.

-7. Before signing a Certificate the Judges must be satisfied that the dog fulfilled the following requirements:-
+7. Before signing a certificate the judges must be satisfied that the dog fulfilled the following requirements:-

 - a.
 The dog has been tested in line. - b.
 The dog has shown that it is not gunshy. - c.
 For a Retriever, that it hunted for, and found, dead or wounded game, faced cover, and retrieved tenderly. - d.
 For a Spaniel, that it hunted, faced cover, produced game and retrieved tenderly. - e.
 For a Pointer or Setter that it hunted and pointed game. - f.
-For a Hunt, Point and Retrieve Breed that it hunted, pointed game and retrieved tenderly. - g.
+For a Hunt, Point and Retrieve breed that it hunted, pointed game and retrieved tenderly.

+- g.
 For all retrieving breeds, that the dog entered water freely, swam and retrieved.
-[If a natural retrieve from water is not possible then a dummy may be used and if suitable water is not available the dog is permitted to undertake a Special Water Test as soon as possible after the day, but between 1 September and 1 April, which will be recognised by the issue of a Certificate, to be signed by two Field Trial Panel Judges, one of whom must be on the "A" Panel.]

-- h.
-That the dog has not whined or barked in line, subject to the Breed Standard. - i.
-That the dog has been under reasonable control, absolute steadiness is not essential.
+[If a natural retrieve from water is not possible then a dummy may be used and if suitable water is not available the dog is permitted to undertake a special water test as soon as possible after the day, but between 1 September and 1 April, which will be recognised by the issue of a certificate, to be signed by two field trial panel judges, one of whom must be on the 'A' Panel.] - h.
+That the dog has not whined or barked in line, subject to the breed standard. - i.
+That the dog has been under reasonable control.